 5 Simple Steps to Adjust Your Pickup Height

-There are several ways to run your pickups which are all personal to your style, taste and tone.
+There are several ways to set up your pickups, and the right approach depends on your personal style, taste, and tone.

-• Another option is to have the bridge pickup higher to act as a boost so that when you switch to it, it will cut through the mix.
+Another option is to set the bridge pickup higher to act as a natural boost, making it cut through the mix when selected.

-Here is our step-by-step on how to adjust your pickups for optimum tone!
+Here’s our step-by-step guide on how to adjust your pickups for optimum tone!

 Step 1 - Get the tools you need!

-You will want to use a metal precision ruler for this so that you can get the exact measurement.
-You will also need a screwdriver suited to the adjustment screws on your pickups.
+You’ll want to use a metal precision ruler or action gauge to get accurate measurements.
+You’ll also need a screwdriver that fits the adjustment screws on your pickups.

 Step 2 - Know how to take your measurements.

-So, the trick is to fret the low E string on the last fret and measure the distance between the bottom of the string and pickups magnetic pole piece.
-Then use this same technique for the treble side of your pickup by applying this method to the high E string.
+The technique is simple: fret the low E string at the last fret and measure the distance between the bottom of the string and the pickup’s magnetic pole piece.
+Then, use the same method on the high E string to check the treble side of the pickup.

 Step 3 - Adjust your pickup height to the factory setting

-It's important here to make sure you know where to adjust the screws.
-When looking down onto the adjustment screws, you turn the screwdriver Clockwise to Raise the pickup, and Anti-Clockwise to lower it.
+It’s important to know which way to adjust the screws.
+When looking down at the pickup adjustment screws:

 Humbucker Pickup Height